vsimakhin/web-logbook/README.md

 # Web-logbook

-This is EASA style logbook local web app written in golang.
+This is a simple EASA style logbook local web app written in golang.

-You can clone the repo and compile the binaries yourself, or just download the latest ones for your operating system from the releases.
+You can clone the repo and compile the binaries yourself, or just download the latest ones for your operating system from the [releases](https://github.com/vsimakhin/web-logbook/releases).

 Once you start the app it automatically creates a sqlite local db and start listening on a port 4000 by default.
 So you can open it in your standard web-browser on http://localhost:4000